Charlie Smirke

-Charles James William Smirke (1906–1993), was a British flat-race jockey.
+Charles James William Smirke (1906–1993) was a British flat-race jockey.
 In a career that lasted from 1920 until 1959, he rode the winners of eleven British Classic Races.
 As a rider, he was known for his skill, strength and tactical intelligence, together with his self-confident and outspoken personality.
 Although he never won the Championship, he was regarded as one of the best jockeys of his era.
+The Racing Post ranked him as the fifth greatest jockey of the 20th Century and the greatest never to have been champion.

 Background

 Charlie Smirke was born in Lambeth, a working-class district of London in 1906.
 His family had no racing connections, his father being a fruit and fish dealer.

 After leaving school at the age of thirteen, Smirke left home to become an apprentice jockey.
 He has living children and grandchildren.